Ascot Racecourse: History

 Over its 300-year history, Ascot has established itself as a national institution, with Royal Ascot being the centrepiece of the British summer social calendar.

 The racecourse was founded in 1711 by Queen Anne.
 When out riding from Windsor Castle, she came upon an area of open heath that looked, in her words, 'ideal for horses to gallop at full stretch'.
 Her plans for a new race meeting were subsequently announced in The London Gazette of 12 July 1711.

 Her Majesty's Plate of 100 guineas will be run for round the new heat on Ascott Common, near Windsor, on Tuesday, 7 August next, by any horse, mare or gelding, being no more than six years old the grass before, as must be certified under the hand of the breeder, carrying 12 St., three heats, to be entered the last day of July, at Mr. Hancock's, at Fern Hill, near the Starting Post.

-That first meeting was held on 11 August 1711, the original date (and a race scheduled for 6 August) having been postponed for reasons unspecified, although it has been speculated that the course was simply not ready.
+That first meeting was held on 11 August 1711 (22 August New Style), the original date (and a race scheduled for 6 August) having been postponed for reasons unspecified, although it has been speculated that the course was simply not ready.
 The Queen and a "brilliant suite" drove from Windsor Castle to witness it, with the first race being a seven horse £50 plate, won by a horse called Doctor owned by the Duke of St Albans.
 The original racecourse was laid out by William Lowen for the first meet.

 Queen Anne's gift to racing, founding the Royal Racecourse, is marked by the tradition of opening Royal Ascot with The Queen Anne Stakes run over the straight mile.

 The first permanent building was not erected until 1793, and was built by local Windsor builder George Slingsby.
 Holding 1,650 people, it was used for almost fifty years.
 In 1813 an Act of Parliament ensured that the Ascot Heath would be kept and used as a racecourse for the public in the future.
 A new grandstand was opened in 1839 at a cost of £10,000.